I-Sayar/Quarter-2-Project/README.md

 # Quarter-2-Project

-Use discritize on ORIGINAL_dataset then
+Use discritize on ORIGINAL_dataset then use discritize.py

 Call "get_data" which returns data, features, table, maxes